pjtunstall/mad/README.md

 Notes:

 0. I replaced the nice, smooth, pixel-by-pixel movement with translate and transition from cell to cell.
 That was my rough-and-ready solution to keeping the multiple players in sync.
+With pixel-by-pixel movement, they easily got out of sync, I think due to accumulation of small rounding differences in different browsers.
 The original single-player version from make-your-game looked more like [this version](https://www.retrogames.cc/nes-games/bomberman-usa.html).

 1. The instructions and audit expect us to have a simple lobby with a 20s countdown, followed by a 10s countdown for whoever has joined during the first countdown.
 Instead, I chose to implement a 10s countdown only.
 The two countdowns didn't make dramatic sense in the context of my over-the-top intro.
 Also, 20s is not long to chat!
 (The instructions don't make it clear whether they expect the chat to continue during the game.
 I've assumed not.)